Broken rail caused fatal Colorado train derailment that collapsed bridge, early findings show | News Channel 3-12

 Associated Press

-A broken rail caused a train derailment that collapsed a bridge over an interstate highway in Colorado, killing a truck driver and blocking the road for days, federal authorities said Tuesday, based on their preliminary investigation.
+A broken rail caused a train derailment that collapsed a bridge over an interstate highway in Colorado, killing a truck driver and blocking the road for days, federal authorities said Tuesday based on their preliminary findings.

-The steel bridge, built in 1958, collapsed Sunday when 30 cars from a BNSF Railway train hauling coal derailed while crossing over Interstate 25 north of Pueblo.
+Built in 1958, the steel bridge collapsed Sunday when 30 cars from a BNSF Railway train hauling coal derailed while crossing over Interstate 25.
+The main north-south highway through Colorado is expected to remain closed for several more days, and hundreds of tons of coal and mangled railcars should be cleared from the road by Wednesday afternoon, officials said.
+After that, crews will assess the damage.

-The driver of a semitrailer truck passing beneath the bridge was killed.
-I-25, the main north-south route through Colorado, is expected to remain closed for several more days as crews clear away coal and other debris.
+The driver of a semitrailer truck who was killed while passing under the bridge was identified as Lafollette Henderson, 60, of Compton, California.
+He is survived by six children and 15 grandchildren, said his daughter, Endaya Jenel.

+Every week, she said, Henderson would mail a toy car to Jenel’s 16-month old son from around the country.
+Some of the mailings haven’t been opened and she plans to save them until her son is older.
+She had a baby last week who the grandfather never met.

 Broken rails and other track problems are a leading cause of derailments, according to federal accident data.